 If you have to get attacked on a prison bus, this is a good person to sit next to!

-Fargo’s first two seasons are among my favourite things I’ve watch in some time, possible ever, so to see Season 3 drop to “very good” is a shame, but it’s still very good!
+Fargo’s first two seasons are among my favourite things I’ve watched in some time, possible ever, so to see Season 3 drop to “very good” is a shame, but it’s still very good!
 Great characters, dialogue, plot… it still has it all, really, just slower and with a few repeated story points.
 Still worth (roughly) ten hours of your life, that’s for sure!